Thomas Chatterton: Childhood

-Chatterton was born in Bristol where the office of sexton of St Mary Redcliffe had long been held by the Chatterton family.
-The poet's father, also named Thomas Chatterton, was a musician, a poet, a numismatist, and a dabbler in the occult.
+Chatterton was born in Bristol to Thomas and Sarah Chatterton, and had an older sister, Mary.
+In Bristol, the office of sexton of St Mary Redcliffe had long been held by the Chatterton family.
+The poet's father was a musician, a poet, a numismatist, and a dabbler in the occult.
 He had been a sub-chanter at Bristol Cathedral and master of the Pyle Street free school, near Redcliffe church.

 After Chatterton's birth (15 weeks after his father's death on 7 August 1752), his mother established a girls' school and took in sewing and ornamental needlework.
 Chatterton was admitted to Edward Colston's Charity, a Bristol charity school, in which the curriculum was limited to reading, writing, arithmetic and the catechism.

 Chatterton, however, was always fascinated with his uncle the sexton and the church of St Mary Redcliffe.
 The knights, ecclesiastics and civic dignitaries on its altar tombs became familiar to him.
 Then he found a fresh interest in oaken chests in the muniment room over the porch on the north side of the nave, where parchment deeds, old as the Wars of the Roses, lay forgotten.
 Chatterton learned his first letters from the illuminated capitals of an old musical folio, and he learned to read out of a black-letter Bible.
 His sister said he did not like reading out of small books.
 Wayward from his earliest years, and uninterested in the games of other children, he was thought to be educationally backward.
 His sister related that on being asked what device he would like painted on a bowl that was to be his, he replied, "Paint me an angel, with wings, and a trumpet, to trumpet my name over the world."

 From his earliest years, he was liable to fits of abstraction, sitting for hours in what seemed like a trance, or crying for no reason.
 His lonely circumstances helped foster his natural reserve, and to create the love of mystery which exercised such an influence on the development of his poetry.
 When Chatterton was age 6, his mother began to recognise his capacity; at age 8, he was so eager for books that he would read and write all day long if undisturbed; by the age of 11, he had become a contributor to Felix Farley's Bristol Journal.

 His confirmation inspired him to write some religious poems published in that paper.
 In 1763, a cross which had adorned the churchyard of St Mary Redcliffe for upwards of three centuries was destroyed by a churchwarden.
 The spirit of veneration was strong in Chatterton, and he sent to the local journal on 7 January 1764 a satire on the parish vandal.
 He also liked to lock himself in a little attic which he had appropriated as his study; and there, with books, cherished parchments, loot purloined from the muniment room of St Mary Redcliffe, and drawing materials, the child lived in thought with his 15th-century heroes and heroines.